khronokernel/Getting-Started-With-OpenCore/README.md

 * nvda_drv:  <> (For enabling WebDrivers)
 * prev-lang:kbd: <> (Needed for non-latin keyboards)

-**Block**: Blocks NVRAM variables, not needed for us.
-Delete the entires there.
+**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo NVRAM` is prefered but useful for those edge cases

 ![NVRAM](https://i.imgur.com/yJVxKz3.png)